 - This is arguably the most important step.
 It includes identifying and involving all the stakeholders to make sure that you have all the expert knowledge you need as well as securing buy-in.

-- It is set from the perspective of the user of the service/process – commonly, the patient.
+- It is set from the perspective of the user of the service or process – commonly, the patient or customer.

 Step 2: Drawing Flow – Sharing & Mapping